 Programming was initially perceived as a domain of women.
 The first ‘computers’ were women.
 It was they who solved mathematical problems for the military.
 Even when they were replaced by machines it took years for them to be replaced mostly by men.
 ENIAC, the first modern fully functional computer was developed in a significant part by 6 women .
 Did you know about that?

 What happened that over the past few decades the IT market was dominated by men?

 The IT women pioneer compared programming to making dinner.
 Programming requires patience and attention to detail.
-Think long term, plan everything in such a way that it is " close at hand" when you need it.
+Think long-term, plan everything in such a way that it is " close at hand" when you need it.
 In short, it wasn't a job for the poorly qualified as previously thought so by employers.
 This meant that more men should also focus on programming, rather than just developing hardware (which was previously thought to be the most important).
 Many employers realized that programming required mathematical skills, which boys were more likely to learn at school at the time.
-This realisation meant that the roles were now reversed and more and more men began to programme.
+This realization meant that the roles were now reversed and more and more men began to program.

 So what can we do to make companies that gather IT specialists become inclusive yet again?

 The NoFluffJobs report of 2020 states that the IT companies employ about 30% women.
 Despite many initiatives, IT schools for women and various actions to encourage women to go into tech, IT remains noticeably male and the gender gap* is sadly hard not to notice.
 This does not mean that these actions should be abolished.
 While the effects might not be as great as we might hope it’s important to educate the public.
 We hope that in the future they will limit the effects of the gender gap.
 We feel that each organization can further those efforts if only a bit.